 (e) we shall (at your cost) provide reasonable cooperation in the event that you make a claim to a courier company or Royal Mail for compensation for lost items of post but we shall have no liability whatsoever for any costs arising from the loss of such items.
 You acknowledge that it is your responsibility to ensure you and/or the Applicant retain any relevant proof of posting;

-(f) we accept no liability whatsoever for the accuracy of information provided by you, the Applicant, the DBS, Disclosure Scotland or Experian Limited (or any successor bodies or companies).
+(f) we accept no liability whatsoever for the accuracy of information provided by you, the Applicant, any Relevant Authority or Experian Limited (or any successor bodies or companies).
 We do not accept any liability whatsoever for the use of such information in any way; and

 (g) you acknowledge and agree that no Disclosure can be used to confirm the identity of any Applicant and accordingly, we accept no liability whatsoever for any losses arising as a result of mistaken identity (howsoever arising).

 7.3 Any disputes regarding information contained within a Disclosure should at first be notified in writing to us.
-We will (at our discretion) either raise the dispute directly with the DBS/Disclosure Scotland or provide you with details of the DBS/Disclosure Scotland process for dealing with such disputes.
+We will (at our discretion) either raise the dispute directly with the Relevant Authority or provide you with details of the Relevant Authority’s process for dealing with such disputes.

 7.4 We shall maintain in force the following insurance policies:

 (a) public liability insurance with a limit of at least £5,000,000 per claim;

 (b) professional indemnity insurance with a limit of at least £5,000,000; and